 Use Bright Light Therapy

 If you’re struggling with seasonal affective disorder, bright light therapy can help get your circadian clock back on track.
-Since sunlight exposure is what regulates your circadian rhythm, exposure to artificial light can help a person get back to a normal sleep schedule.
+Since sunlight exposure is what regulates your circadian rhythm, exposure to artificial light at the right time can help a person get back to a normal sleep schedule.
 This is especially useful in places far north of the equator where long periods of darkness persist during the winter months.

 “Light therapy is used to expose your eyes to intense but safe amounts of light for a specific and regular length of time.
 In many places, sunlight is not available at the proper time to be used as treatment,” says the American Academy of Sleep Medicine.